8T4/c4sharp/README.md

 };
 ```

-For example, with C4S you can create a _C4 Context Diagram_ using this code:
+With C4S you can create a _C4 Context Diagram_, as shown in following [code](https://github.com/8T4/c4sharp/tree/main/src/C4Sharp.Sample):

 ```c#